Bless-N-Bliss-NITR-chapter/Bless-n-Bliss/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure to dd only relevant files to commit and ignore the rest to keep the repo clean.
+1. Ensure to add only relevant files to commit and ignore the rest to keep the repo clean.
 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 3. You should request review from the maintainers once you submit the Pull Request.